jonascarpay/apecs/examples/Shmup.md

 ```

 `Player` is a unit type, but instead of storing it in a `Map`, we use a
 `Unique`.
-A `Unique` is a `Map` that will only hold a single component;
+A `Unique` is a `Map` that will only hold a single Component;
-if we assign `Player` to entity 3 and then to entity 4, only entity 4
+if we assign `Player` to Entity 3 and then to Entity 4, only Entity 4
 will have a `Player`.
 This enforces that there is only ever one player
 at the store level, and it will be the first example of how a store can
-change the behavior of a component.
+change the behavior of a Component.

 ``` haskell
 data Player = Player deriving Show